Demystifying Re-useable Menstrual Products

 If you prefer tampons a Diva Cup is likely for you.
 Menstrual cups have been around since the late 1930's.
 Using a cup is simple.
 You insert the cup.
 You remove and wash the cup.
 Menstrual Cups are a cost effective and fast method.
 A Diva Cup is not for me.
 Some women don’t like tampons or Diva Cups and prefer sanitary napkins.

 When I heard claims mama cloth can cure cramps, I considered making the switch.
 I suffer from endometriosis so anything that can help I am open to using.
-A lot of women have less severe cramping or no cramps at all with mama cloth.
+A lot of women experience less severe cramping or no cramps at all with mama cloth.

 The great thing about reusable pads is you can buy handmade ones, you can make them yourself, or buy them new.
 They come in a wide range of sizes and prints.

-I have many pads and my favorite and most cost-effective ones came from the Pat Pat app.
+Out of all my pads and my favorite and most cost-effective ones came from the Pat Pat app.
 If you use my affiliate link, you will receive 15% off your order.

 It’s time that the stigma attached to mama cloth and menstrual cups dies away.
 It's amazing how immature people are.
 The suggestion it's nasty to wash mama cloth alone is laughable.
 People don't freak out and bleach their shower after they bathe when they are on their periods?

 The average women will use 250-300 pounds of menstrual products in her lifetime.
 If you buy generic tampons is at least $500 for tampons in your lifetime.
-I spent less than $75 on my pads and they could last you decades.
+I spent less than $75 on my pads and they may last you decades.